 Types of Metal Art and Sculpture

-A majority of treasures and artefacts to survive the pyramids of Egypt are variations of metal artwork.
-They include metal statues, jewellry, gold ornaments, coins and funeral masks.
+A majority of treasures and artifacts to survive the pyramids of Egypt are variations of metal artwork.
+They include metal statues, jewelry, gold ornaments, coins and funeral masks.

 Objects of the faith like crucifixes and sacred art were also crafted to exquisite perfection by monks in their monastery cells and the spectacular Statue of Liberty in New York Harbour is created from copper and wrought iron.

 Today, there is a renewed interest in metal artworks, especially for decoration and adornment purposes.
-Jewellers, just like in the days of old make beautiful jewellry produced with ornamental precious metals enhanced with precious (or faux) jewels or enamel motifs.
+Jewelers, just like in the days of old make beautiful jewelry produced with ornamental precious metals enhanced with precious (or faux) jewels or enamel motifs.

-And interior designers, decorators now more than ever, utilise metallic items for wall art, sculptures, statues, wrought iron furniture, decorative hardware (for doors, windows, metal hinges, etc...) and ornamental table décor pieces.
+And interior designers, decorators now more than ever, utilize metallic items for wall art, sculptures, statues, wrought iron furniture, decorative hardware (for doors, windows, metal hinges, etc...) and ornamental table décor pieces.

 1. Iron Ore